ST10369372/recipeApp/README.md

 3. **Independent Ingredient Input Fields**: Reorganized the ingredient input section to have independent text boxes for each attribute (name, quantity, unit, calories, food group).
 This change enhances clarity and usability, ensuring users can input ingredients more efficiently and with fewer errors.
 4. **User Interface Enhancements**: Made several UI improvements to ensure a more intuitive and user-friendly experience, such as clear labeling, organized layout, and interactive elements for generating step fields.

-These changes were implemented to address the usability issues identified by the lecturer and to provide a more robust and user-friendly application.